D-Ortea/gradibus/README.md

-# gradibus
+# Gradibus
-This is a project focused on helping learners understand how algorithms work by providing a visual interface to visualize the algorithm's step-by-step progress.
+This project aims to help students grasp how algorithms work by offering a graphical user interface that serves as a visual aid and allows them to see the step-by-step process of the algorithms as they run.